 An outer package is a package containing a number of consumer packages.
-Outer packages are often the item level that can be ordered from a supplier or wholesaler.
-When the outer package has an item number, buyer and seller can be sure that the correct item has been ordered.
+The outer package is often the item level that can be ordered from a supplier or wholesaler.
+When the outer package has an item number, both buyer and seller can refer to it to ensure that the correct item has been ordered.

 Choose the barcode depending on the type of item number

 To give an outer package a unique number, it can be numbered with a Global Trade Item Number (GTIN).
 The GTIN for an outer package can be GTIN‑13, GTIN‑14 or, in exceptional cases, GTIN‑12.
 To create a GTIN you need a GS1 Company Prefix.

 If the outer package in numbered with GTIN‑13 or GTIN‑12, the item number is encoded in one of the symbologies EAN‑13, GS1‑128 or ITF‑14.

 Outer package numbered with GTIN‑14

 If the outer package in numbered with GTIN‑14, the item number is encoded in one of the GS1‑128 or ITF‑14 symbologies.

 Note that an outer package may not have the same item number as a consumer package.